lino-framework/book/docs/admin/mirror.rst

 .. xfile:: restore2preview.py

 The file :xfile:`restore2preview.py` is in the :xfile:`snapshot` of your production project and used by the :xfile:`initdb_from_prod.sh` script.

-You create it as a copy of the :xfile:`restore.py` file.
+You create this file as a copy of the :xfile:`restore.py` file.
 You will modify it as needed and maintain it until the preview site has become production.

 .. xfile:: initdb_from_prod.sh